gargsaar/singlepage_website_ni/_posts/2019-09-22-dont-you-say-who-care-I-do.markdown

 “When I lost the coin, I got scared that the magic will disappear.
 No matter how ugly the past was, it may return, and this is not what you wish.
 The very things that make you happy – are also the cause of unhappiness, because the moment these underpinnings are taken away, your happiness crumbles and you cannot help sinking into sorrow.”
 His face lowered down, damned.

-After a few moment, he resumed.
+After a moment, he resumed with an unprecedented confidence in his voice.

 “All my life, I was continually surrounded by a chorus of voices urging me to earn and grow, without realizing what I’ll do with this all - without you.
 In this world where everything perishes, I forgot that I can get imperishable happiness in just one thing, you, my love.
 The thought of losing you scared me so much that I'm not scared of anything now.”

 He came closer, took my hand, placed the coin on my palm, and closed the fingers.
 “This is the only thing I have of my father.
 It is very close to my heart and will always be, but keep it.
 What I did, I can’t change, but we can change the future.”
-He kissed my forehead, and with these last words, left the room.
+He kissed my forehead, and with these words, left the room.

 I collapsed into my bed, sobbing, thinking, I was so wrong.
 Unanticipated tears rolled down my eyes.
 Love is a feeling that has no standard language and every person has its own way of reflection.
 That moment, I felt the love.
 Sooner when the emotional impulse receded, the past tried to dominate the present.
 It itched the agonies of his deeds.
 But I had the option to forgive the evil to accept the good, and I chose to forgive.